we do not maintain Justice, justice will

 Do we invent our moral absolutes in order to make society workable?

 Rebiya Kadeer, Prisoner of Conscience -- A successful businesswoman jailed for her efforts to publicize discrimination and human rights violations against China's minority.

-officials, Democratic Party legislators, columnists
+church officials, Democratic Party legislators, columnists

 Criminal Profiler John Philpin Features

-the family account for ninety percent of the homicides of young children.
+JonBenét Ramsey Case Umbrella of Suspicion -- Before we totally trash the Boulder PD theory of the crime, we must lay a foundation.
+Parents, other family members, and close friends or acquaintances of the family account for ninety percent of the homicides of young children.
 Investigations of these murders typically begin at center with the parents and move outward in concentric circles examining the other likely offenders.
 KariSable.com exclusive

 Scott Peterson's Trial by Media